Deckloins/asm/hello/README.md

+# Hello world

-This is a basic "Hello world" program written with assembly for Linux `x86_64`.
+This example contains a basic "Hello world" program written with assembly for Linux `x86_64`.

-Build the program executing:
+To build the program, run:

 ```bash
 make
 ```

-Read the details in the - [Introduction to assembly programming language](https://github.com/0xAX/asm/blob/master/content/asm_1.md)
+For more details, read [Introduction to assembly programming language](https://github.com/0xAX/asm/blob/master/content/asm_1.md).